 We sat again in silence on a church pew for some time, pondering her words of wisdom, regarding the interior work that one must do to find God.
 Her words ring true for all time.

 Then suddenly, our reverence was broken by one of the museum employees rushing into the nave of the church from a side, upper doorway.
 She told us she was opening the death cell of St. Teresa for only 15 minutes, and we should come if we wanted to see it.

 Apparently, there is a camera in the church, where the employees watch, and when they see a paying museum guest, they open the actual cell of St. Teresa's death.

 Wonderful!
 I had forgotten that there was more to see, or didn't truly understand how the process worked, as I got caught up in the Spirit of the Saint and her precious words.

-As we followed the museum employee and entered a back part of church and into the convent cells, we passed a portrait of St. Teresa, writing as she is often portrayed.
+As we followed the museum employee and entered a back part of the church and into the convent cells, we passed a portrait of St. Teresa, writing as she is often portrayed.

-As as you walk down the darkened corridor, her very death cell is here within this church and it appears before you.
+As you walk down the darkened corridor, her very death cell is here within this church and it appears before you.
 Fittingly, a portrait of Jesus is at the head of her bed.

 On either side of the cell walls are paintings of her on her deathbed, shown in the next two photos below.

 After viewing her death cell, and honoring her Spirit, we returned to the church, where we were told her original tomb was displayed along the left side of the nave.
 She was interred in this sepulcro, shown below, from 1615 until 1760.